mcmonty2600/simpleplot/README.md

 ### Configuration

-Each simpleplot can be customized by passing in configuration parameters to overwrite default values.
+Each simpleplot istance can be customized by passing in configuration parameters to overwrite default values.

 | Parameter | Default | Description |
 | ------------- | ------------- | ------------- |